ShadowOne333/Metroid2-Redux/README.md

 	- Intersection transition
 	- Vertical Enemy Loading fix
 * Implement a proper [Map system based on the Map Patch by Moehr](https://forum.metroidconstruction.com/index.php/topic,5569.0.html)
+* Implement beam stacking, this means that getting Ice Beam and Spazer should give the effects of both beams combined, same with Wave+Ice, and so on (like in Super Metroid).
 * (DONE) Change Missile Doors requirement from 5 to 1 (Located in Bank 02, Line 7631)
 * (DONE)  Change small energy amount from 5 to 10 (Located in Bank 02, Line 469)
 * Change Bomb timings (Possibly implement some pseudo IBJ)